CyVerse-learning-materials/cyverse_quickstart_template/tutorial_template.md

 ||||

 <!---
-Short description
+Insert short description
 --->

 <!---
-*you may want fine the following tutorials useful for completing this one:*
+*You may find the following tutorials useful for completing this one:*

 |Related tutorial|Description|Link|
 |----------------|-----------|----|